IntrAnatSEEGSoftware/IntrAnat/docs/index.rst

 and its collaborators do not assume any liability or responsibility for its use.

-IntrAnat Electrodes is based on Brainvisa 4.6 (http://brainvisa.info/ ).
+IntrAnat Electrodes is based on Brainvisa 5.0 (older versions can be used with brainvisa 4.6) (http://brainvisa.info/ ).
 It uses some of brainvisa's toolbox such as morphologist (http://brainvisa.info/web/morphologist.html ) and cortical surface